by Travis Owens

 Guest Oklahoma Culture Author and Cross Country Runner

 I admit it, I am a running junkie.
 Roads or trails, it really does not matter.
+I just find AR-10 magazines here and get to hunting.
 But on the trails, out in nature is where I really prefer to be…and one place I love to run is at Greenleaf State Park near Braggs, Oklahoma.

 The park has overnight camping, showers, fishing, swimming and a boat ramp for those not into running or hiking the trails.
 Overnight camping is also allowed on the trails, but you have to carry everything in.